symfony/symfony-docs/session/database.rst

     .. code-block:: php

         // config/services.php
+        use Symfony\Component\DependencyInjection\Reference;
         use Symfony\Component\HttpFoundation\Session\Storage\Handler\RedisSessionHandler;

         $container
             ->register(RedisSessionHandler::class)
             ->addArgument(
                 new Reference('Redis'),
                 // you can optionally pass an array of options.
-The only option is 'prefix',
+The only options are 'prefix' and 'ttl',
-                // which defines the prefix to use for the keys to avoid collision on the Redis server:
+                // which define the prefix to use for the keys to avoid collision on the Redis server
+                // and the expiration time for any given entry (in seconds), defaults are 'sf_s' and null:
-                // ['prefix' => 'my_prefix'],
+                // ['prefix' => 'my_prefix', 'ttl' => 600],
             );

 Next, use the :ref:`handler_id <config-framework-session-handler-id>`